 3. Don’t ignore it

 You’ll want to shake or stir your stored biltong every few days, especially if it’s moist.
-This makes sure moisture can’t pool and create nasties, and allows the biltong to breathe.
-Plus it’s an excuse to nibble!
+This ensures moisture can’t pool and create nasties and allows the biltong to breathe.
+Plus, it’s an excuse to nibble!

 4. You can freeze biltong

-If you want to keep your biltong longer, get it vacuum sealed and place it in the fridge.
-If you’re going to need longer than a week, however, it’s better to pop it in the freezer.
-It can freeze for up to a year, but the texture may be a bit different.
+If you want to keep your biltong longer, get it to vacuum sealed and place it in the fridge.
+If you need longer than a week, however, it’s better to pop it in the freezer.
+It can freeze for up to a year, but the texture may be slightly different.

-Defrost it on a paper towel so your biltong doesn’t get wet.
+Defrost it on paper towels so your biltong doesn’t get wet.

 5. Hygiene counts

-Some varieties of biltong may have white, non-fat, clumps on them.
-If your biltong is from a reputable vendor, it’s way more likely to be a salt crust from the meat than mould!
+Some varieties of biltong may have white, non-fat clumps on them.
+If your biltong is from a reputable vendor, it’s more likely to be a salt crust from the meat than mold!
 If you don’t like the look, use a drop of cider vinegar to wipe it away.

-If it suddenly appeared on your biltong, you’re unsure of the supplier, or you see it develop, however, don’t eat it.
-You cannot eat mouldy biltong, even if you wipe it off.
+If it suddenly appeared on your biltong, you’re unsure of the supplier, or you see it develop; however, don’t eat it.
+You cannot eat moldy biltong, even if you wipe it off.

 7. Bigger isn’t better

-If you want to preserve biltong in big chunks, as it was hung, many of the same rules apply.
+Many of the same rules apply if you want to preserve biltong in big chunks, as it was hung.
 Cover each chunk with a brown paper bag.
-Try to leave it hung, so air can circulate around the whole piece, or turn it very regularly.
+Try to leave it hung, so air can circulate the whole piece, or turn it very regularly.

-8. Rancid and mouldy are different- and both matter
+8. Rancid and moldy are different- and both matter

 9. A glass jar can work